iShafayet/file-sentinel/docs/core-concepts.md

 - Replaces corrupted files with good copies from mirrors
 - Verifies the replacement was successful
 - Reports files that couldn't be fixed

+### 5. Compare Command

+**Purpose**: Compare two digests to predict what a replicate operation would do.

+**When to use**:
+- Before running replicate to see what would change
+- To understand differences between source and destination
+- To plan synchronization operations
+- To verify backup state without reading actual files

+**What it does**:
+- Reads both digest databases
+- Compares file hashes between local and remote
+- Reports new files (would be copied)
+- Reports changed files (would be updated)
+- Reports deleted files (would be removed)
+- Does not read or modify actual files (digest-only operation)

 ## Mirrors